Our First Love

 - 2 min read

-My pastor was talking about the Church of Ephesus from Revelation chapter two.
-It's a passage I have often thought applied to many churches I've attended.
-And I'm not naming names, just talking about what I've witnessed.
-I think it's important to study the churches in Revelation, to see if you recognize any behaviour and habits.
+My pastor was talking about the Church of Ephesus from Revelation chapter two, and I think it's important to study the churches in Revelation, to see if you recognize any behaviour and habits.
 They were put there for our instruction after all, so we can avoid their end.

 What's the Church of Ephesus's problem?
-Well, let's start with what they've done right first.
+Well, let's start with what they've done right.

 They are zealous against false doctrine.
 That's really important.